-To ensure that sustainable investments do not cause significant harm (the "Do Not Significantly Harm" or "DNSH" principle), Amundi uses two filters:
+To ensure that sustainable investments do not cause significant harm, Amundi uses two tests:

-- the first DNSH filter is based on monitoring the mandatory indicators for the Principal Adverse Impacts set out in Table 1 of Annex I of the RTS (e.g. the greenhouse gas or GHG intensity of companies) through a combination of indicators (e.g. carbon intensity) and specific rules or thresholds (e.g. the carbon intensity is not in the bottom decile for the sector).
-Amundi already takes into account the specific Principal Adverse Impacts in its exclusion policy as part of its Responsible Investment Policy.
-These exclusions, which are applied in addition to the tests detailed above, cover are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+- the first "DNSH" ("Do No Significant Harm") test is based on monitoring the mandatory indicators for the Principal Adverse Impacts (e.g. the greenhouse gas or GHG intensity of investee companies) through a combination of indicators (e.g. carbon intensity) and specific rules or thresholds (e.g. carbon intensity is not in the bottom decile for the sector).
+In addition to the criteria that have been developed specifically for this test, Amundi takes into account specific mandatory indicators for the Principal Adverse Impacts in its exclusion policy as part of Amundi's Responsible Investment Policy (e.g. exposure to controversial weapons).